Skip to content

 The Golden Age of Bicycle Racing in New Jersey – Michael C. Gabriele

-The first Vailsburg Velodrome continued business for seven years, but at 1:30 am on the morning of February 16, 1904, the track was engulfed in flames and heavily damaged by fire.
-You’ll see this become a trend.
-Luckily, repairs were made, and the track reopened for the 1904 season when on April 10, 1904, 7,000 spectators overflowed the 2,000-seat grandstands watching Fred Kramer win the 1/2 mile pro race.
+The first Vailsburg Velodrome continued operating for several years, but at 1:30 AM on the morning of February, the track was engulfed in flames and severely damaged.
+You’ll become a trend.
+Luckily, repairs were made, and the track reopened for the 1904 season on April 10.
+On 7,000 spectators overflowed the 2,000-seat grandstands, watching Fred Kr, Amer win the 1/2-mile pro race.

 Vailsburg Velodrome Joins the New Electric Park (1903)

 Shooting Park had fallen into disrepair, and in May of 1903, Shooting Park became Electric Park.
-Shooting park showcased athletic venues for sport and dressage (horses).
-With the existing Vailsburg Velodrome on the park’s west side, it was a win-win for both attractions.
+Shooting Park showcased athletic venues for sport and dressage (horses).
+With the existing Vailsburg Velodrome on the Park’s west side, the two attractions were a win-win.

 A new Vailsburg Velodrome was built in 1907, and this time, the facility would now accommodate up to 12,500 spectators.
-The Vailsburg track was six laps to the mile (1/6th mile) or approximately 293 yards (300 meters) per lap and was designed by John M. Chapman.
+The Vailsburg track was six laps to the mile (1/6-mile), 293 yards (300 meters) per lap, and was designed by John M. Chapman.
 The track featured steeply banked turns pitched at 52 degrees and straightaways at 25 degrees, allowing for high-speed races.
-As you will see, this velodrome became a stadium as this venue could accommodate six times the spectators of the previous venue.
+As you will see, this velodrome became a stadium because it could accommodate six times as many spectators as the previous venue.

 The 1907 version of the 1/6th mile Vailsburg wooden velodrome.
 The turns were pitched at 52 degrees and straightaways at 25 degrees—Sanborn map c.1909.